 In July of 2008, Pastor Ellen Arthur was installed as the fifth pastor of Saint Stephen.
 Under Pastor Arthur’s leadership the congregation has become very active in community outreach programs such as the Open Arms Food Pantry, Antioch Area Healthcare Accessibility Alliance (AAHAA), our Christmas Day Dinner for area Seniors and the new Parish Nurse Program.
 Air conditioning was added in the sanctuary and fellowship hall.
 2016 saw Pastor Arthur accept a call to another church.

 The members of Saint Stephen were once again tended by a variety of fill-in pastors for most of the next two years.
 One of them though, liked what she saw.
-So much so in fact, that Pastor Rebecca Gordon became our newest permanent pastor in the fall of 2017!
+So much so in fact, that Pastor Rebecca Gordon became our permanent pastor in the fall of 2017!